SpatialMosaic: A Multiview VLM Dataset for Partial Visibility: Architecture Details of the Multi-view VLM Baseline

+\textbf{Cross-attention fusion.} We fuse the visual tokens $F_{vis}$ with the geometric tokens $F_{geo}$ through cross-attention to obtain geometry-aware visual tokens:

-Finally, the visual tokens $F_{vis}$ and geometric tokens $F_{geo}$ are fused through cross attention as described in Sec.~\ref{sec:method}.
-The fused representation is then concatenated with the language tokens and fed into the language model backbone for answer generation.
+where $W_q$, $W_k$, and $W_v$ are learnable projection matrices, $d_k$ is the key dimension, and $\sigma$ denotes the softmax operation.
+Following LLaVA-NeXT-Video~\cite{llavanextvideo}, the fused tokens $F_{fuse}$ are passed through a two-layer projector to obtain $F'_{fuse}$.
+The projected tokens are then concatenated with question tokens $F_{question}$ and fed into the language model backbone for answer generation.